Buying a car can be one of life’s largest expenses and greatest sources of stress.

 The best answer for how much you should spend on a car is the amount you’ve saved for that purchase.
 Saving up and paying cash for a vehicle is wise and won’t derail your budget.

 Brokerage Promotion Link Get Up To 5 FREE Stocks Download 1 Free Stock ($3-$225) For Opening Account Download 2 Free Stocks ($3-$300) For Opening Account, 3 Free Stocks ($7-$3,000) When You Make 1st Deposit Download Free $30-$500 Bonus For Depositing/Transferring $1,000-$50,000+ Download 1 Free Stock Slice ($3-$300) When You Invest $1+ Download Free $10 Bonus When You Invest $5+ Download

 Come on, did you really think we would recommend this as an option?

-Consider for a moment the long-term impact a loan of this magnitude would have on your future.
+Consider for a moment the long-term impact a loan of this magnitude could have on your future.
 Then stop looking at new vehicle brochures and get back to reality.
 By purchasing a gently used vehicle, maybe even certified pre-owned, you can save yourself thousands!
 Let someone else take the depreciation hit.

 A lot of experts recommend following the 20/4/10 rule when buying a car.
-If you don't have money saved up for a car and are completely clueless on what to spend, this could be a good place to start.
+If you don't have money saved up for a car and are completely clueless about what to spend, this could be a good place to start.